SL Green Realty: History

-In August 2017, the company sold the Montague-Court Building for $171.0 million.
+In August 2017, the company sold the Montague-Court Building for $171 million to CIM Group.
 The company had bought the property for $107.5 million in 2007 and made significant upgrades.
 In November 2018, the company purchased a $148 million stake in 245 Park Avenue from Chinese conglomerate HNA Group.
 The company was also appointed as property manager and leasing manager.

 Buildings

-Buildings under management of SL Green Realty:
+Notable buildings managed by SL Green Realty include: